metapolator/metapolator/working-UI-demo.md

 ![](http://mmiworks.net/metapolator/centricX.png)

 Righthand-side masters can be removed _(it is logical that removing the lefthand-side one involves a prior step of setting what the new centre of thinking is)_.
-When the mouse hovers the label of a righthand-side master, a closing box appears nest to it.
+When the mouse hovers the label of a righthand-side master, and after a 500ms timeout, a closing box appears nest to it.
 Clicking it **removes the master from the metapolation of every instance that lives on this design space**.

 #### metapolation math
 To calculate the metapolation, express all the righthand side masters in terms of the lefthand master: